LanciWeb/laravel-make-crud/README.md

 # Laravel MakeCrud

-Laravel MakeView is a Laravel Package that helps you create all the files you need for CRUD operations on your models.
+Laravel MakeCrud is a Laravel Package that helps you create all the files you need for CRUD operations on your models.

 ## Installation